mojtabatalai/dev-starter-kit/README.md

 Stay Safu and $CHECK your wallets, mates.
 Markets could be rough, but Ethernals are forever.
 [Rewards are managed by the presenter.
 Megaphone cannot guarantee delivery.
 For questions, contact the presenter directly.](https://token.megaeth.com/)
+ Mint your Essentials
+ Verify your HAUST Score
+ Complete the Testnet OG Quest